ammonthompson/compensatory_drift/README.md

 # compensatory_drift
 Simulation programs written for Thompson et al. 2016.
-Genetics Simulation on tree
+Genetics Simulation on tree for ABC analysis
-Wright Fisher haploid population simulation
+Wright Fisher haploid population simulation (not on tree)